 The BT-300 is smart glass that features an optical see-through system.
 You can overlay information on the display using an optical technique that provides clear images, without disturbing the view of the user's surroundings.
 It is also possible to project more information since the device uses a see-through system allowing images to be projected for both eyes, as opposed to the single image monocular type.

 When displaying in full screen, mount using the following method.
-Full screen display is available for the BT-300 by using the standard Android functions.

 Execute the following process in onCreate() for each Activity.